18 Tips and Examples to Write a HARO / Connectively Pitch

 The general idea is simple.
 A journalist signs up because they have a question they want to ask industry sources.
 Rather than do the legwork of tracking down those sources and interviewing them personally, they use this platform, where sources come to them.
 They write up a scenario and question, called the "Media Opportunity" on HARO.

-You, as the relevant authority for the topic, can find the media opportunity via their search, via saved searches, via keyword notifications, and via the daily email digests HARO sends out.
+You, as the relevant authority for the topic, can find the media opportunity via their search, via saved searches, via keyword notifications, and via the daily email digests HARO / Connectively sends out.
 When you find one that looks like it is something you can answer, you can draft a pitch.

 Your pitch includes a few fields.
 First is the Bio.
-You can create and save a bio in HARO, which contains basic information about who you are, similar to an author bio for a blog post.
+You can create and save a bio in Connectively, which contains basic information about who you are, similar to an author bio for a blog post.
 With paid plans, you can create several bios, which fill out different kinds of information for different kinds of media opportunities.
 For example, I might create a bio that focuses on my content marketing experience, a different bio that focuses on my blog management and technical SEO experience, and a third bio that focuses on my motorsports hobby.

 Other fields include a subject line and a response, basically just as the subject and body of an email.
 You draft up your pitch in response to the question the reporter is asking.
 Once you submit it, the reporter can see it and choose what to do with it.

 Reporters can choose to ignore or reject your pitch.
 They can also choose to mark your pitch as accepted and use it.
-Also, sometimes they can use your pitch but ignore the HARO system.
-It’s a bit frustrating sometimes, but that’s just the way of things.
+Also, sometimes they can use your pitch but ignore the Connectively system.
+It's a bit frustrating sometimes, but that's just the way of things.

 1. Get Your Pitch In Early